MaTriXy/Comet/README.md

 # Comet

 This is Comet.
-A new, free to use Icon Pack developed by James Fenna and designed by Brice Seibert.
+A new, free to use Icon Pack developed by James Fenn and designed by Brice Seibert.

 Thanks for taking a look.